HomeArticlesGuideEmail Marketing Guide

 Primary list-growth sources and their typical performance:

-• Gated content (reports, webinars, tools) — similar 2–4% range, often with higher subscriber quality since the visitor self-selected based on genuine interest
+• Gated content (reports, webinars, tools) sits in a similar 2-4% range, often with higher subscriber quality since the visitor self-selected based on genuine interest.

 Step 2: Benchmark Your Open Rate